TEMPLATEBRIEF WRITINGFREELANCE

 • Summary: iOS + Android MVP for a habit-tracking app aimed at university students.
 One core loop: create habit, check in daily, see streak.

-• Out of Scope: Apple Watch, web app, social features, push notification campaigns, paid acquisition funnels.
+• Out of scope: Apple Watch, web app, social features, push notification campaigns, paid acquisition funnels.

 • Deliverables: Figma design system, Flutter app with offline-first sync, Firebase backend, onboarding flow (3 screens), basic analytics.